docsforadobe/after-effects-plugin-guide/docs/aegps/aegp-suites.rst

 Anything in the project bin is an AEGP_Item.
 Note that cameras have no source, and thus have no ``AEGP_ItemH``.

-Unless more specificity is required for the function(s) you’re using, remain as abstract as possible; AEGP_Comps are passed into and returned from most functions as AEGP_Items.
+Unless more specificity is required for the function(s) you're using, remain as abstract as possible; AEGP_Comps are passed into and returned from most functions as AEGP_Items.

 AEGP_ItemSuite9
 ********************************************************************************